Need-to-Know A-Z Index

-Students who receive medical or religious vaccination exemptions are permitted to attend in-person classes, must wear masks at all times, and must be tested twice weekly.
+Students who receive medical or religious vaccination exemptions are permitted to attend in-person classes, and must be tested twice weekly.

-What will happen to students who fail to comply with vax or testing protocols?
+What will happen to students who fail to comply with vaccination or testing protocols?

 Students who fail to comply with vaccination or testing protocols are subject to sanctioning through the student judicial process.
 The university reserves the right to cancel their registration at any time for not adhering to these protocols.

 How will I know if my students are noncompliant or are facing sanctions?

 Similar to vaccination status, student judicial or conduct information is private and protected under FERPA.